 Xavier, who will enter his senior year at Montpelier High School in the fall, said of the mural, “It is our turn to point out the wrongs and put an end to them.”
 He also reflected on the personal impact of structural racism and the cultural and economic divide that isolates Black communities.
-A 14-year-old cousin living in a gang-ridden, urban neighborhood was killed in a drive-by shooting earlier this year.
+A 14-year-old cousin was killed by gun violence earlier this year.

 “It was Xavier’s vision and ideas that guided the design of the mural.
 He was away for a chunk of time when the actual design process was going on.
 I acted as his artistic assistant while he was away, and he guided the direction of the design over multiple virtual meetings.
 While he was away, I had the other students in the group work on practice portraits so that we were ready to go when Xavier returned,” Flanagan said.